 As absurd as this scenario seems, this is exactly the type of design we have created for our financial system.
 Over the last few decades, Americans have eagerly given away independence in the name of convenience.

-What you buy and sell says as much about you as what you might say or post online.
-Handing over this data and power to third parties — such as the government and corporations — presents long-term dangers to civil liberties in our society.
-Whereas most purchases in eras past were anonymous cash-based transactions, every transaction today is tied to your identity.
+What you buy & sell says as much about you as what you might say or post online.
+Handing over this data & power to third parties – such as the government & corporations – presents long term dangers to civil liberties in our society.
+Whereas most purchases in eras past were anonymous cash based transactions, every transaction today is tied to your identity.

-Bitcoin offers an antidote to the risks posed by a financial system based on payment rails that are prone to de facto censorship — if you self-custody it, that is.
-By securing a digital key composed of a list of random words, you can secure assets in your own encrypted and virtual vault.
+Bitcoin offers an antidote to the risks posed by a financial system based on payment rails that are prone to de facto censorship – that is if you self custody it.
+By securing a digital key composed of a list of random words, you can secure assets in your own encrypted & virtual vault.

 We are at a fork in the road today, one that has long-term implications.
-If a culture is built around self-custody and independent payment rails — even if just by a small subset of the population — then the likelihood of basic civil liberties persisting into decades and centuries into the future might be feasible.
-Without such independent payment rails the tendency toward corporate and governmental control of our choices will increase exponentially.
+If a culture is built around self custody and independent payment rails – even if just by a small subset of the population – then the likelihood of basic civil liberties persisting into decades and centuries into the future might be feasible.
+Without such independent payment rails the tendency toward corporate & governmental control of our choices will increase exponentially.